-I completed a 1,200-hour craniosacral certification training with the Milne Institute, and completed additional courses in Pediatric craniosacral work, Biodynamic craniosacral work, Embryology, and the Brain.
+I completed an extensive craniosacral certification training with Hugh Milne and the Milne Institute, and completed additional courses in Pediatric craniosacral work, Biodynamic craniosacral work, Embryology, and the Brain.
 I also studied craniosacral work with the Upledger Institute.
 I deepened my study of craniosacral work for infants with Carol Gray.

 The craniosacral system comprises the bones of the head, spine and pelvis, the connective tissue and cerebrospinal fluid surrounding the brain and spinal cord, and the brain and spinal cord themselves.
 Craniosacral work allows the body to enter a deep state of rest and healing, helping to bring the nervous system into balance.